GauteRSamuelsen/Markdown/SetupManual.md

 ### NPC Character setup

-Is working in using the same principals, but with some differnt stepss.
+Is working in using the same principals, but with some differnt steps.
 Instead of the user providing input, Unreals navmesh and pathing system provides the input.

 A lot of this will be picture of blueprints loosely categorized by function.
 Not all of these features are necessary, but might prove useful as a basis for further enhancements.
 The first picture is the entirety of the setup, but also more detailed pictures are provided.